 - No reloading.
 Figma always displays up-to-date design because it’s browser-based.

 Sketch has always been a desktop app.
-However, understanding that teamwork and 24/7 availability of platform is a top priority today, the Sketch founders announced the start of creating the browser version of Sketch in late 2019.
+However, understanding that teamwork and 24/7 availability of the platform is a top priority today, the Sketch founders announced the start of creating the browser version of Sketch in late 2019.

 Winner: Figma.
 Sketch isn’t multiplatform just yet.